engineyard/ey-cloud-recipes/cookbooks/custom_nodejs/README.md

 This cookbook can serve as a good starting point for upgrading Node.js in your instances.
 Specifically, it gives you the tools in order to install versions of nodejs that are not present in the portage tree.

 ** Please Note ** This recipe will setup the selected version of Node.js (the version specified in attributes) in all instances by default.
 If you need custom_nodejs to run only in app/util, you will need to modify the recipe.
+Also, since this recipe is practically installing node versions not officially supported by portage, integration is not guaranteed.

 ## Installation